-To assist in implementing the Local Planning Technical Assistance (LPTA) Act, IHDA continues to work with the State's Housing Task Force and other State agencies to research potential local comprehensive planning funding through an inter agency effort.
+To assist in implementing the Local Planning Technical Assistance (LPTA) Act, IHDA continues to work with the State's Housing Task Force and other State agencies to research potential local comprehensive planning funding through an inter-agency effort.

-The State's Rental Housing Support Program helps Illinois families afford safe and decent homes by funding rent subsidies to landlords throughout the state to make rental units affordable to households who earn less than 30% of the area median income.
+The State's Rental Housing Support Program helps Illinois families afford safe and decent homes by funding rent subsidies to landlords throughout the state to make rental units affordable to households earning less than 30% of the area median income.
 A major program goal is to use half of the funding for households who are at 15% of the area median income and below.
-Funding for the Rental Housing Support Program is provided from a \$10 fee from real estate document recordings.
+Funding for the Rental Housing Support Program is provided from a \$20 fee from real estate document recordings.
 Tenants pay a flat rent of approximately 30% of their income and the local administering agency pays the balance of the rent negotiated with the landlord.
-Outreach efforts include additional targeting to households who have a member with a Special Need in an effort to the increase the likelihood of providing affordable housing for those households.
+RHSP is divided into two sub-programs: (i) the Rental Housing Support Program ("RHS") allows the Authority to contract with agencies throughout the state (Local Administering Agencies); and (ii) the Long-Term Operating Support Program, which allows the Authority to directly contract with owners of rental developments.

-The national Housing Trust Fund will provide rental units affordable to extremely low income households at 30% or less of local AMI across the State
+The national Housing Trust Fund will provide rental units affordable to extremely low-income households at 30% or less of local AMI across the State

 Affordable Housing Planning Appeals Act: IHDA, the administering agency of the AHPAA, produces the non-exempt local communities list every five years.
 In December 2018, forty-six non-exempt municipalities were identified.
 IHDA provides technical assistance to municipalities throughout the state to complete and submit affordable housing plans.
 These efforts include an AHPAA handbook for local officials and administrators.
 Accessibility: IHDA has an "enhanced accountability" mandated requirement under its LIHTC Qualified Allocation Plan.
 All applicants must include at least 10% acceptable and 2% memory-impaired units in all projects.
-To encourage more widespread application,

-IHDA provides competitive points for utilizing Universal Housing Design (UHD) features.
+To encourage more widespread application, IHDA provides competitive points for utilizing Universal Housing Design (UHD) features.